idan-tankel/BU-TD/README.md

 Shimon Ullman, Liav Assif, Alona Strugatski, Ben-Zion Vatashsky, Hila Levi, Aviv Netanyahu, Adam Yaari

+## Notes about this branch

+This branch (one-zero) containing training for vision transformers as a backbone.
+Technical new implementations -
+- using a models from huggingfacehub and other pretrained model
+- using the `transformers` package from huggingface as a standard to the

 ## TODO
 - change the design of `create_dataset` to be one big file with plugins to each dataset